45khz/road_demon/README.md

 * Update background process (screen)
 * Router group settings

-### want to run my own Router and dont have a VPS to run it
+### want to run your own Router and dont have a VPS to run it
 I can recomend [Vultr] (http://www.vultr.com/?ref=7068412) stable, fast and good performance

 If you want to help out or contribute send me a email 45khz [a.t] protonmail.com